Zelenskyy evokes Holocaust as he appeals to Israel for aid

 Zelenskyy accused Russian President Vladimir Putin of trying to carry out a “final solution” against Ukraine — using the Nazi term for its planned genocide of 6 million Jews during World War II.

 “You remember it and will never forget it for sure,” he said.
-“But you should hear what is coming from Moscow now, what words they are saying — ‘final solution.’
+“But you should hear what is coming from Moscow now.
+They are saying the same words now: ‘final solution.’
 But this time it’s about us, about the Ukrainian question.”

 Zelenskyy, who himself is Jewish, also noted that a Russian missile slammed into Babi Yar — the spot of a notorious Nazi massacre in 1941 that now hosts Ukraine’s main Holocaust memorial.